Our first-hand experience with print marketing

 “When you touch something, it triggers a reaction.
 You feel differently about what you touch.
 You begin to feel you own it.
 And research shows this makes you value it more.”Dr. David Eagleman, Neuroscientist

 One of the beauties of print is the unlimited potential for customization, thereby increasing the ability to trigger an emotional reaction.
 Builders can tailor renderings and IFPs to a point, but these platforms typically have technical limitations.
-On the other hand, print enables you to step out from the crowd and present potential home buyers with a vision unique to your company.
+On the other hand, print enables you to step out from the crowd and .
 The options for paper stock, finishes, shapes, sizes, and print techniques such as embossed, metallic, and varnishes are endless.
 Limited only by your marketing department’s creative minds, there is no other medium that encourages so much freedom.
 Print collateral also provides homebuyers with something tangible to take home from your sales centers or discover in the mail – a lasting reminder of your beautiful homes once visitors leave your sales center or website.

-If you’d like to discuss print, or simply have a conversation about a good book, feel free to call or set up a time for a video chat with Bill by emailing him at firstname.lastname@example.org.
+If you’d like to discuss print or simply have a conversation about a good book, feel free to call or set up a time for a video chat with Bill by emailing him at firstname.lastname@example.org.
 A favorite pastime is sitting down with a good cup of coffee or tea and meeting people to exchange ideas and learn more about each other and the world.